experientials/ziloo/Hardware/801-T-USB/801_T-USB_TESTING_BOARD.md

 ## Signals passed to USB-C connectors

-The signals from the USB-C connectors are routed through a Ti HD3SS3220 to handle polarity of the plug.
+The signals from the USB-C connectors are routed through a Ti HD3SS3220 (x2) to handle polarity of the plug.
+The USB 2/3 data lines are connected to the 50 pin connectors on both the upperside and underside.

 ![USB-C wiring](../refs/usb-c-test-data.png)

+#### Connector 1 high-speed data

 | Pin | Code             | Type     | Details                              | Voltage |
 |-----|------------------|----------|--------------------------------------|---------|